Earth vs. the Flying Saucers: Reception

 A reviewer for Variety commented that the special effects were the real stars of Earth vs. the Flying Saucers: "This exploitation program does a satisfactory job of entertaining in the science-fiction class.
 The technical effects created by Ray Harryhausen come off excellently in the Charles H. Schneer production, adding the required out-of-this-world visual touch to the screenplay, taken from a screen story by Curt Siodmak, suggested by Major Donald E. Keyhoe's Flying Saucers from Outer Space."
 The Los Angeles Times was also fairly positive, writing that although the saucers "look like art department concoctions", the film still "has a sort of pseudoscientific charm".
-The Monthly Film Bulletin gave a negative review, stating that the "semi-documentary technique" was "pretentious" and the use of stock footage, "crude model-work", and most of the best-known science-fiction clichés made the movie "a long-winded and rather bleak invasion from outer space".
-Bosley Crowther of The New York Times was also negative, calling it "utter nonsense that is childishly and humorlessly put forth".
+The Monthly Film Bulletin gave a negative review, stating that the "semidocumentary technique" was "pretentious" and the use of stock footage, "crude model-work", and most of the best-known science-fiction clichés made the movie "a long-winded and rather bleak invasion from outer space".
+Bosley Crowther of the New York Times was also negative, calling it "utter nonsense that is childishly and humorlessly put forth".

-Earth vs. the Flying Saucers spawned a subgenre of subsequent flying saucer films, many of which incorporated elements contributed by Harryhausen to the seminal movie.
-In an article for The New York Times, film reviewer Hal Erickson noted, "Anyone who's seen the 1996 science-fiction lampoon Mars Attacks! may have trouble watching Earth vs. the Flying Saucers with a straight face".
+Earth vs. the Flying Saucers spawned a subgenre of subsequent flying-saucer films, many of which incorporated elements contributed by Harryhausen to the seminal movie.
+In an article for the New York Times, film reviewer Hal Erickson noted, "Anyone who's seen the 1996 science-fiction lampoon Mars Attacks! may have trouble watching Earth vs. the Flying Saucers with a straight face".
 The later film could be seen as a campy homage to the era, especially the innovations of Earth vs. the Flying Saucers.